 This major project is a historic moment for San Juan Islanders!
-The new cable will increase the reach can win one of eight golden tickets to witness the cable installation in person in September 2017 as the barge and construction crew carefully lay down the approximately 230 tons of cable between Lopez and San Juan.
+The new cable will increase the reach and reliability of our power distribution and fiber optic communications for decades to come.
+You can win one of eight golden tickets to witness the cable installation in person in September 2017 as the barge and construction crew carefully lay down the approximately 230 tons of cable between Lopez and San Juan.
 Send your choice of a name for our cable to solson@opalco.com and post it on our Facebook (Orcas Power & Light) page with the tag: #MYsubmarinecable.
 Details and contest rules available at www.opalco.com/ MYsubmarinecable.
 Joe Thoron and Lisl Thomsen of Orcas Island made the move to an all-electric Nissan Leaf with four kids and an exchange student in tow.
 In their first month after switching from a gas to an electric vehicle, the family logged 1,000 miles on Orcas island.
 The family made as many as four round trips a day between home, work and school, plus 4H meetings, sports practice and games, Cascade Lake for crew practice, and weekend activities.
 Joe has calculated that on gas expense alone, they saved \$100 in the first month.
 At that rate, their total energy bill will be lower by \$1,200 in a year, plus additional savings in avoided car maintenance and repairs.

 "The Leaf is the perfect island car," said Joe.
 "We can get everywhere we need to each day on a single charge, and it's easy to charge up at home overnight.
-As much as we drive our kids around.
-I'm more comfortable knowing I'm not putting out tailpipe emissions."
+As much as we drive our kids around, I'm more comfortable knowing I'm not putting out tailpipe emissions."